vignshwarar/AI-Employe/README.md

 - [x] Workflows
 - [x] Chat with what you see
+- [x] More actions support scrolling, opening links in a new tab, etc.
 - [ ] Loop in workflows
 - [ ] Clever Tab management
 - [ ] Share workflows